uakbr/DataCleanse/README.md

 ## What's this for?

-Ever wanted to replay logs to test certain in an ingestion pipeline or to load test a pipeline/SIEM?
-LogCannon allows you to get BOTSv1 data (https://github.com/splunk/botsv1), clean it and replay it with current time stamps at a pace that you want.
+Replay logs to test "clean" data in an ingestion pipeline or be able to load test a pipeline/SIEM DataCleanse allows you to get BOTSv1 data (https://github.com/splunk/botsv1), clean it and replay it with current time stamps at a pace that you want.

 ## Supported Logs